Ana Blandiana

-Ana Blandiana ([ˈana blandiˈana]; pen name of Otilia Valeria Coman; born 25 March 1942, in Timișoara) is a Romanian poet, essayist, and political figure.
-She is considered one of the famous contemporary Romanian authors.
+Ana Blandiana ([ˈana blandiˈana]; pen name of Otilia Valeria Coman; born 25 March 1942) is a Romanian poet, essayist, and political figure.
 She took her name after Blandiana, near Vințu de Jos, Alba County, her mother's home village.

 In October 2017, she was announced as The Griffin Trust For Excellence In Poetry's twelfth recipient of their Lifetime Recognition Award.

+In October 2024, her literary work was recognised with the Princess of Asturias Award.

 Literary career

-Ana Blandiana was born Otilia Valeria Coman on 25 March 1942.
-Her parents were Gheorghe (1915-1964), an orthodox priest and former member of the fascist Iron Guard who spent years in Communist prisons and died in an accident weeks after his release in a general amnesty, and Otilia (Diacu), an accountant.
-Her sister Geta was born in 1947.
-In 1960 she married the writer Romulus Rusan.